Puerto Rico Endures ‘Alarming’ Food Stamp Cuts Amid Hurricane Maria Aftermath

 — Jeff Stein (@JStein_WaPo) March 8, 2019

-According to Buzzfeed News, it was back in 1982 when the Congress made the decision to remove the island from the SNAP program that is used in the states.
+According to Buzzfeed News, it was back in 1982 when Congress made the decision to remove the island from the SNAP program that is used in the states.
 Since that time, the NAP program receives a yearly cap of approximately $2 billion.
 Local authorities insisted the lower funding just isn’t enough to keep their low-income residents properly fed.

 Due to the lower funding offered to the NAP program, it also has a lower poverty threshold.
 So, residents who would technically qualify for the SNAP program in the states do not qualify for the NAP program because there just isn’t enough money.